Some posts contain compensated links. Please read this disclaimer for more info.

-Festivals celebrate culture and local history, and the great thing about that is you get to really learn about the authentic way of life, and you get to sample some of the things (usually delicious Istrian food) which make the area so famous.
+Festivals celebrate culture and local history, and the great thing about that is you get to really learn about the authentic way of life.
+You get to sample some of the items (usually delicious Istrian food), making the area so famous.

-If you’re thinking about planning a trip to Istria any time soon (a must do), then check out these four fantastic festivals, which you might like to plan your break around.
+If you’re thinking about planning a trip to Istria any time soon (a must-do), then check out these four fantastic festivals, which you might like to schedule your break around.

 Zigante Truffle Festival

-If you’ve never tried truffles from Croatia’s you’ve never lived – gastronomically speaking!
+If you’ve never tried truffles from Croatia, you’ve never lived – gastronomically speaking!

-There are various parts of the world which are famous for these naturally grown smelly fungi and you’ll find none better than the white and black truffles in Istria.
+Various parts of the world are famous for these naturally grown smelly fungi, and you’ll find none better than the white and black truffles in Istria.

-The festival has a variety of programmed events taking place throughout to keep you (and the kids) busy.
-The festival includes truffle tasting, cooking classes, an exhibition by renowned chefs, demonstrations of how truffles are sniffed out by specially trained dogs and preserved, and advice on what to do with them if you feel like using them in your own cooking.
+The festival has various programmed events taking place throughout to keep you (and the kids) busy.
+The festival includes truffle tasting, cooking classes, an exhibition by renowned chefs, demonstrations of how truffles are sniffed out by specially trained dogs and preserved, and advice on what to do with them if you feel like using them in your cooking.

-Of course, Istria is famous for a variety of other local foods, and you can also learn about and try local prosciutto, sausage, honey, olive oil, and cheese too.
+Of course, Istria is famous for various other local foods, and you can also learn about and try local prosciutto, sausage, honey, olive oil, and cheese.
 This is a must for gastronomy fans and foodies alike.
-When you are arrive check out the times for next truffle hunting expedition which departs from the festival several times a day.
+When you arrive, check out the times for the next truffle hunting expedition, which departs from the festival several times a day.

 Oprtalj Chestnut Festival

-The festive season is almost upon us and that means roasted chestnuts!
+The festive season is almost upon us, and that means roasted chestnuts!
 Head over to Oprtalj on 16 October for the yearly Oprtlaj Chestnut Festival.
-Oprtalj is about an hour’s drive from Porec and close to Motovun, so you’re getting seriously beautiful scenery here too.
+Oprtalj is about an hour’s drive from Porec and close to Motovun, so you’re getting magnificent scenery here too.

 Also known locally as Kestenijada, the festival is about everything chestnut-related, including how they are grown, how they are picked, what they taste like, how to find the best ones, and what to do with them.

-Chestnuts grow naturally in the forests around the area in the Autumn months and you’ll be amazed at just how versatile they are!
-From roasted chestnuts to cakes, chestnut honey to chestnut wine, you can learn about it and even try it for yourself.
-If you want to take a few samples home with you, there are chestnut products to buy too, as well as other locally produced fare, such as olive oil and honey.
+Chestnuts grow naturally in the forests around the area in the Autumn months, and you’ll be amazed at just how versatile they are!
+From roasted chestnuts to cakes, chestnut honey, and chestnut wine, you can learn about it and even try it yourself.
+If you want to take a few samples home with you, there are chestnut products to buy, too, as well as other locally produced fare, such as olive oil and honey.